-EVMHA's philosophy is to promote, develop, and give opportunities to players who show the ability to play at a higher level of hockey.
+EVMHA's philosophy is to promote, develop, and give opportunities to players who can play at a higher level of hockey.
 For example, should a player have the opportunity to play up with a junior team or rep team, the coach is expected to try and ensure the player has the opportunity to do so, provided proper player movement procedures are followed and that the minor/house team will not be significantly affected.

-7.1.
-Player movement to a different division:

-- Requests can be made to move players to a higher or lower division by completing the Player Movement Request Form on the EVMHA website. - Player Movement Request Forms must be submitted to the EVMHA president before October 1st. - The executive will arrange an evaluation if a player movement request is approved. - The player's parents/guardians will be contacted with the details.
-See Section 9 Evaluation Policy for more information. - Should a parent disagree with their child's placement, they may write to the EVMHA president to request an explanation of the evaluation results. - If approved, males can play one-year overage (O/A), and females can play two-year overage (O/A). - All overage players will be in accordance with the East Kootenay, BC Hockey and Hockey Canada rules.
+- 6.1.
+Player movement to a Higher Division (Underage Players): - Requests to move players to a higher division by completing the Player Movement Request Form on the EVMHA website. - $\circ$ Forms must be submitted to the EVMHA President by October 1st. - The executive will arrange an evaluation if a player movement request is approved. - The player's parents/guardians will be contacted with the details.
+See Section 8 Evaluation Policy for more information. - U9 players are not allowed to roster on U11 teams, as per the EKMHA policy. - Should a parent disagree with their child's placement, they may write to the EVMHA President to request an explanation of the evaluation results. - 6.2.
+Player Movement to a Lower Division (Overage Players) - Requests to move players to a lower division require the submission of an EKMHA Overage Player Request Form to the EVMHA President by October 1st. - Both the EVMHA and the EKMHA must approve overage requests. - The executive will arrange an evaluation if a player movement request is approved. - The player's parents/guardians will be contacted with the details.
+See Section 8 Evaluation Policy for more information. - If approved, males can play one-year overage (O/A), and females can play two-year overage (O/A). - Should a parent disagree with their child's placement, they may write to the EVMHA President to request an explanation of the evaluation results.